he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Swashbuckler.md

 ## Stylish Tricks<span class="item-type">Level 3</span>

 At 3rd level, 7th level, and 15th level, you gain a skill feat.
-This feat must be for [[Acrobatics]] or the trained skill from your swashbuckler's style.
+This feat must be for [[DATABASE/skill/Acrobatics|Acrobatics]] or the trained skill from your swashbuckler's style.

 ## Vivacious Speed<span class="item-type">Level 3</span>